BattleOfPlassey/ministry-of-vocabulary/README.md

 const apiBaseUrl = process.env.NODE_ENV === 'development' ? 'localhost:3001' : '/'
 ```

 This setup uses [concurrently](https://github.com/kimmobrunfeldt/concurrently) for process management.
 Executing `npm start` instructs `concurrently` to boot both the Webpack dev server and the API server.
+The `react-scripts` are started in /client folder with the above command and `nodemon` starts the API server in dev mode thus enabling hot reloading with the exception of /client folder under watchlist which is ignored by nodemon.

 ## Deploying